Event: Surf Coast Century (aka SCC100)

 I’m one of those people who researches everything they can get their hands on when it comes to races.
 Reading race reports, viewing elevation guides, and making sure I was up to date with all the course descriptions.

 Therefore I knew that there would be a bridge crossing.
-Instead of going over a bridge, like you would normally do, we had to go under it.
+Instead of going over a bridge, as you would normally do, we had to go under it.

 I had heard stories about this bridge.
 Let’s just say I was glad that I had to do it at the start of my run.
 With an incoming tide, I was trying to not get wet feet 600m into a 28km leg.
 I managed it with just a few abrasions on my leg.